An Endangered Species Recovery Plan

 Habitat Restoration & Protection

-Habitat restoration is the foundational intervention.
-Through USDA NRCS Farm Bill programs, targeted milkweed plantings on agricultural lands, and restoration of tallgrass prairie remnants, the plan rebuilds breeding corridors across the central flyway using regionally appropriate native species.[19][3][9]
+The foundation.
+USDA NRCS Farm Bill programs fund milkweed plantings on farmland and prairie restoration, rebuilding breeding corridors across the central flyway with native species.[19][3][9]

 Overwintering Site Protection